MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/xbox-live-title-storage/reading-binary-blobs.md

 ms.localizationpriority: medium
 ---

-# Reading a binary blob in Title Storage
+# Reading a binary blob from Title Storage

 1. Send a request using the *GET* method to read the data from Xbox Live Title Storage.
 This example uses global title storage.